rgutierrez-cotech/mac-dev-setup/README.md

 - **Tab Length:** 4
 - **Tab Type:** auto

+## VSCode

+If you want more of an IDE experience with some other neat features, VSCode might be what you're looking for.
+When I'm working with web application frameworks, like Django, I like VSCode a little better.

+Download VSCode here.
+Open the **.dmg** file, drag-and-drop in the **Applications** folder.
+Launch the application.

+Install the recommended plugins for your language, as well as the EditorConfig plugin (which we will discuss below) and the LiveShare extension pack.
+Restart VSCode if necessary.
+Enable LiveShare by logging in with your Microsoft or Github account (I prefer to use github).
+LiveShare allows you to do live code collaboration sessions.

+Pick a nice color theme.
+I'm a big fan of the Solarized Light color theme, but I don't want it to affect the entire IDE, just the editor window.
+If you're like me and want to change the editor colors to Solarized Light and not the IDE, download the `settings.json` file from `/application_settings/vscode` and paste it into your own settings.json.

 ## EditorConfig

 To make sure that all our code uses the same indentation and spacing type, we're going to use the awesome [EditorConfig](https://editorconfig.org/) plugin for our text editor.
 To install the plugin for Atom, go to **Atom > Preferences > Install**, search for "editorconfig", and install the plugin.
 Now download the EditorConfig file from this repo and place it at the project root directory.